gbraux/CMS-Outlook-Addin/README.md

 # Techical details

-Because of limitations of "light" javascript-based Outlook addins (supported since Outlook 2013 and pushed by the Exchange Server), we also need 2 server-side PHP scripts hosted on a web server to handle some stuff the client-side addin can't do itself (think about API calls to CMS, or some Exchange Web Services calls).
+Because of limitations of "light" javascript-based Outlook Add-ins (supported since Outlook 2013 and pushed by the Exchange Server), we also need 2 server-side PHP scripts hosted on a web server to handle some stuff the client-side addin can't do itself (think about API calls to CMS, or some Exchange Web Services calls).
 Those scripts HAVE to be hosted on the same Web Server as the Addin (no support for CrossDomain calls), and are called by the addin through Javascript AJAX calls.

 - CmsProxy.php : Server side PHP script to make REST requests to the CMS Server API on behalf on the Addin, and get the default space details of a user